mafloresg/RepData_PeerAssessment1/PA1_template.md

 <br><br>

 ## Loading and preprocessing the data

+1. __Load the data__

+2. __Process/transform the data (if necessary) into a format suitable for your analysis__

-First of all, I loaded the data into a format suitable for the analysis.
+I loaded the data into a format suitable for the analysis.
 The original file is unzipped and loaded into _activityData_ variable.

 ```r